 Recall first the framework of the WDRCM.
 In particular, recall that vertices \(\x=(x,u_x)\) are given via a homogeneous Poisson point process on \(\R^d\times(0,1)\) and recall the connection mechanism given in~\eqref{eq:classicPhi}.
-Key in proving the results for WDRCMs and particularly Theorem~\ref{thm:WDRCM} is to properly relate the tail behaviour of \(\P_{\lambda}(\cL(r,1))\) with the exponent \(\zeta\) derived in~\eqref{eq:zeta}.
+Key in proving the results for WDRCMs and, particularly, Theorem~\ref{thm:WDRCM} is to properly relate the tail behaviour of \(\P_{\lambda}(\cL(r,1))\) with the exponent \(\zeta\), derived in~\eqref{eq:zeta}.
 To this end, we need some auxiliary result about the involved vertex marks.
-Indeed, when we introduced \(\zeta\) heuristically, we claimed that the empirical distribution of the `weak' vertices in a set of \(r^d\) vertices should roughly be \(r^d \1_{[r^{-d+d\zeta},1]}\) to argue that \(\zeta\) describes the occurrence of long edges appropriately.
+Indeed, when we introduced \(\zeta\) heuristically, we claimed that the empirical distribution of the `weak' vertices in a set consisting of \(r^d\) vertices should roughly be \(r^d \1_{[r^{-d+d\zeta},1]}\) to argue that \(\zeta\) describes the occurrence of long edges appropriately.
 Before giving the proof of Theorem~\ref{thm:WDRCM}, we shall make this claim precise.

 Recall that, given the vertices' locations, the associated vertex marks form an independent collection of uniformly distributed random variables.
 We are thus interested in some kind of regular behaviour of independent uniforms guaranteeing that the marks are evenly distributed over the interval.
-To this end, consider a collection of independent random variables \(U=(U_1,\dots,U_n)\) distributed uniformly on \((0,1)\) denote their joint distribution by \(P\).
+To this end, consider a collection of independent random variables \(U=(U_1,\dots,U_n)\) distributed uniformly on \((0,1)\) and denote their joint distribution by \(P\).
 We follow the arguments of~\cite{GraLuMo2022} and fix a parameter \(0<a<1\) and define for all \(i=1,\dots,\lfloor n^{1-a}\rfloor\)

 We say that \(U\) is \emph{\(a\)-regular} if